lifewatch/elab-documentation/docs/user-guide.md

 {:toc}

-# 🧭User Guide - how to use the e-lab🧭
+# User Guide - how to use the e-lab
 Through this interactive section of the LifeWatch.be portal users can upload their own data using a standard data format, and choose from several web services, models and applications to process the data.

-## Discover webservices
+## 🧭Discover🧭 webservices
 This page helps you choose the right web services by **applying different filters**.
 For example, click on 'Marine', 'Taxonomy' and 'Aphia/WoRMS'.
 It will show you a list of services you can choose from to process your data.

 ![Screenshot (10)](https://github.com/lifewatch/elab-documentation/assets/144227108/e509df40-7c61-4495-8f90-04427a69eae9)